emergentworks/curriculum/digital-literacy/the-internet.md

 # The Internet
+This unit goes over some basic ways to use the internet and navigate websites.
+This can serve as a step-by-step tutorial as well as reference documentation for mentees.

 ### Connecting Your Computer to the Internet via WiFi
 1. From your home screen, click on the icon that looks like a striped triangle on the top of the screen near the clock.